danielschroter/so_nlp/README.md

 These embeddings are then fed into a simple sequential model with 2 fully connected layers, using relu as the activation function of the first and sigmoid for the output layer.

 Data processing, model construction and training can be explored in [Bag_of_words.ipynb](Bag_of_words.ipynb).
+This approach was also used in an google tutorial at (https://cloud.google.com/blog/products/gcp/intro-to-text-classification-with-keras-automatically-tagging-stack-overflow-posts)

 ### 2. Linear LSTM model for Title OR Body